sepam/FloodTagsSNA/README.md

+# Development and contribution
+This project is no longer under active development.
+Please refer to https://www.floodtags.com for latest developments on the floodtags product.

 # **FloodTags Social Network Analysis**

 This repository contains the scripts required for performing a basic Social Network Analysis and influencer analysis on FloodTags data.
 The entire analysis can be run from a single command line command, but the individual scripts can also be used independently and tied into existing workflows.
 The files contained do the following: